 Just like in football, you need to have an agent, in this case, a registered agent.
 This is the person in Washington who will receive your official business notifications.
 It can be you, your attorney or an outside party, but the person must reside in Washington State, regardless of your location.

 Washington State requires all state businesses to have a Washington State Unified Business Identifier or UBI for short.
-Think of it as your player number; at nine digits, one that is long enough to wrap around your entire jersey.
+Think of it as your player number; though at nine digits, one that would be long enough to wrap around your entire jersey.
 If you file through the Secretary of State’s office you will receive a UBI in two business days if you filed online and 14 days if you’ve applied by mail.

 If you’re a corporation you also need a federal Employer Identification Number (EIN) if you: